Microscopic study of the Josephson supercurrent diode effect in Josephson junctions based on two-dimensional electron gas: Introduction

 Nonreciprocal supercurrents are most commonly induced combining the spin-orbit~coupling~(SOC)~\cite{Fabian2004,Fabian2007} of a space-inversion-symmetry-lacking material with a simultaneously time-reversal-symmetry-breaking magnetic exchange interaction~\cite{Ando2020,Baumgartner2022a,Baumgartner2022,Wu2022,Jeon2022,Pal2022,Bauriedl2022,Turini2022,FrolovQW2022,Kochan2023}, such as the Zeeman coupling triggered by an appropriately aligned external magnetic field or an intrinsic exchange splitting.
 Detecting the supercurrent~diode~effect~(SDE) might therefore serve as a probe of broken space-inversion and time-reversal symmetries, which is often accumulated in the common name noncentrosymmetry~\cite{Edelstein1989,*Edelstein1989alt,Edelstein1996,Dimitrova2007,Mineev2012}.

 From the theoretical point of view, different microscopic and phenomenological explanations of the SDE have been proposed.
-The first approach~\cite{Daido2022,Yuan2022,He2022,Ilic2022,Davydova2022,Banerjee2023}, elaborated to understand the SDE in quasi-2D superconductors, relies on a shift of the SOC-split Fermi surfaces through the Zeeman coupling, which results in a finite Cooper-pair momentum and thus in a helical phase that reveals a non-reciprocal current response.
-The second one~\cite{Buzdin2008,Grein2009,Baumgartner2022a,Baumgartner2022,Costa2023,Lotfizadeh2023} links the SDE in Josephson junctions to a strong phase-asymmetry of the Andreev-bound-state spectra~\cite{Andreev1966,*Andreev1966alt}, which likewise originates from the competition of SOC and Zeeman coupling.
-Since the coherent Cooper-pair transport through Josephson junctions is mediated by electrons tunneling via these Andreev bound states, the phase-asymmetry will be imprinted on the Josephson current--phase~relation~(CPR) and endow the latter with an anomalous $ \varphi_0 $-phase shift~\cite{Bezuglyi2002,Krive2004,Buzdin2008,Reynoso2008,Zazunov2009,Liu2010a,Liu2010,Liu2011,Reynoso2012,YokoyamaJPSJ2013,Brunetti2013,Yokoyama2013,Shen2014,Yokoyama2014Anomalous,Konschelle2015,Szombati2016,Assouline2019,Mayer2020b,Strambini2020}, the SDE~\cite{Grein2009,Lotfizadeh2023}, and even current-reversing $0$--$\pi$-like phase transitions~\cite{Bulaevskii1977a,*Bulaevskii1977b,Ryazanov2001,Andersen2006,Kawabata2010,Kawabata2012}.
+The first approach~\cite{Daido2022,Yuan2022,He2022,Ilic2022,Davydova2022,Banerjee2023}, elaborating on the understanding of the SDE in quasi-2D superconductors, relied on a shift of the SOC-split Fermi surfaces through the Zeeman coupling, which resulted in a finite Cooper-pair momentum and thus in a helical phase that revealed a nonreciprocal current response.
+The second one~\cite{Buzdin2008,Grein2009,Baumgartner2022a,Baumgartner2022,Costa2023,*Costa2023NatNano,Lotfizadeh2023} linked the SDE in Josephson junctions to a strong phase-asymmetry of the Andreev-bound-state spectra~\cite{Andreev1966,*Andreev1966alt}, which likewise originated from the competition of SOC and Zeeman coupling.
+Since the coherent Cooper-pair transport through Josephson junctions is mediated by electrons tunneling via these Andreev bound states, the phase-asymmetry will be imprinted on the Josephson current--phase~relation~(CPR) and endow the CPR with an anomalous $ \varphi_0 $-phase shift~\cite{Bezuglyi2002,Krive2004,Buzdin2008,Reynoso2008,Zazunov2009,Liu2010a,Liu2010,Liu2011,Reynoso2012,YokoyamaJPSJ2013,Brunetti2013,Shen2014,Yokoyama2014Anomalous,Konschelle2015,Szombati2016,Assouline2019,Mayer2020b,Strambini2020}, the SDE~\cite{Grein2009,Lotfizadeh2023}, and even current-reversing $0$--$\pi$-like phase transitions~\cite{Bulaevskii1977a,*Bulaevskii1977b,Ryazanov2001,Andersen2006,Kawabata2010,Kawabata2012,YokoyamaJPSJ2013,Yokoyama2014Anomalous}.
 Moreover, a phenomenological account of the SDE in both thin films and Josephson junctions was provided in~Ref.~\cite{Kochan2023} by means of a generalized Ginzburg--Landau functional tailored to noncentrosymmetric interactions triggered within the superconducting condensate.